-- 1. Valid Passport\: must be valid at least 6 months into the future at the time of admission. - 2.
-Valid U.S. Visa \\: except for Canadian citizens, all international travelers also need to have a valid visa in their passport issued by a U.S. embassy or consulate. - 3.
+- 1. Valid Passport: must be valid at least 6 months into the future at the time of admission. - 2.
+Valid U.S. Visa : except for Canadian citizens, all international travelers also need to have a valid visa in their passport issued by a U.S. embassy or consulate. - 3.
 Your Immigration Document: a DS-2019 for J-1 status, an I-797 approval notice for H-1B holders, etc. - 4.
 Receipt from paying the Student and Exchange Visitor Information System (SEVIS) fee [2]: if you are an F or J visa holder. - 5.
 Copy of your hiring letter and proof of funds: while you may not be asked for it, it is advisable for new scholars to carry these documents as well.
 Proof of funds can include the same documents you submitted to obtain your DS-2019, such as bank statements. - 6.
-Visa-Specific Documents: see Traveling to the U.S. [3] for visa-specific documents - \ All international students and scholars and their family members planning to depart from the U.S. and return after a temporary absence must have a valid passport in order to exit the U.S. The passport must also be valid for a minimum of six months into the future at the time of re-entry to the U.S. Some countries have an agreement with the U.S. which exempts their nationals from the six-month rule [4] for U.S. entry purposes only.
+Visa-Specific Documents: see Traveling to the U.S. [3] for visa-specific documents

+All international scholars and family members planning to depart from the U.S. and return after a temporary absence must have a valid passport in order to exit the U.S. The passport must also be valid for a minimum of six months into the future at the time of re-entry to the U.S. Some countries have an agreement with the U.S. that automatically extends passport validity for 6 months [4], for U.S. entry purposes only.

-\\U.S. visas cannot be obtained or renewed inside the U.S.
+U.S. visas cannot be obtained or renewed inside the U.S.